 After you bring water to a boil, pop your eggs in and reduce to medium heat and let them cooked for 7-8 minutes.
 Then, submerge them in ice water immediately so they stop cooking.
 I find this time range creates my favorite type of hard-boiled egg – you know, not too dry but not too runny.

 Another cooking option: Place eggs in a pan, cover with water, bring to a boil over high heat and then turn off the stove once the water boils.
 Set a timer for 10 minutes, leaving the eggs in the hot water.
-After 10 minutes, remove the eggs from the water and submerge them in ice water.
+After 10 minutes, remove the eggs from the water then submerge them in ice water.
 I do this in the summer since I don’t want the gas stove on for long – it’s took hot!!

 If you need to grill the chicken, you can follow the instructions on this recipe.
-You can use the white BBQ recipe or just season the chicken with salt and pepper.
+You can also use the white BBQ recipe or just season the chicken with salt and pepper.

 We always cook our bacon in the microwave using this little tray!